scalastic/wizard/README.md

 - [getoptions](https://github.com/ko1nksm/getoptions) - An elegant option parser for shell scripts (full support for all POSIX shells).

-- [portable-echo](https://github.com/ko1nksm/portable-echo.sh) - Portable echo shell function for POSIX compliant shells.
-It works exactly the same in all shells.

 - [ShellSpec](https://github.com/shellspec/shellspec) - A full-featured BDD unit testing framework for dash, bash, ksh, zsh and all POSIX shells that provides first-class features such as code coverage, mocking, parameterized test, parallel execution and more.

+- [ShellCheck](https://github.com/koalaman/shellcheck) - A static analysis tool for shell scripts.

+- [ShellMetrics](https://github.com/shellspec/shellmetrics) - ShellMetrics is Cyclomatic Complexity Analyzer for shell script.

 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) - A specification for adding human and machine readable meaning to commit messages.